dd9jn/rfc4880bis/crypto-refresh.md

 - A final, summary authentication tag for the AEAD mode.

-The decrypted session key and the salt are used to derive an M-bit message key and an N-bit initialization vector, where M is the key size of the symmetric algorithm and N is the nonce size of the AEAD algorithm.
+The decrypted session key and the salt are used to derive an M-bit message key and N-64 bits used as initialization vector, where M is the key size of the symmetric algorithm and N is the nonce size of the AEAD algorithm.
-M + N bits are derived using HKDF (see {{RFC5869}}).
+M + N - 64 bits are derived using HKDF (see {{RFC5869}}).
-The left-most M bits are used as symmetric algorithm key, the remaining N bits are used as initialization vector.
+The left-most M bits are used as symmetric algorithm key, the remaining N - 64 bits are used as initialization vector.
 HKDF is used with SHA256 as hash algorithm, the session key as Initial Keying Material (IKM), the salt as salt, and the Packet Tag in new format encoding (bits 7 and 6 set, bits 5-0 carry the packet tag), version number, cipher algorithm octet, AEAD algorithm octet, and chunk size octet as info parameter.

 The KDF mechanism provides key separation between cipher and AEAD algorithms.